16 Healthiest Starbucks Foods to Order in 2025

 8. Everything Bagel With Avocado Spread

 By focusing on protein, fiber and healthy fats, you can ensure that the healthiest Starbucks food choices support your overall wellness goals.
-As one of the healthiest fast food chains, Starbucks has quite a few options that have a good balance of healthy fats, fiber and protein.
-One of them is an everything bagel with avocado spread.
+As one of the healthiest fast food chains, Starbucks offers several balanced options that deliver a good mix of nutrients.
+One of the simplest and most popular is the Everything Bagel with Avocado Spread.

 • Calories: 360